microsoft/vscode-docs/docs/getstarted/tips-and-tricks.md

 ![rename symbol](images/tips-and-tricks/rename_symbol.gif)

-### Search and Modify
+### Search and modify

-Besides searching an replacing expresions, you can also search and reuse parts of what was matched, using regular expressions with capturing groups.
-Enable regular expressions in search box by clicking `.*` and then write a regular expression and use parenthesis to define groups.
-Then you can reuse the content matched in each group by using `$1`, `$2`, etc in the replace field.
+Besides searching and replacing expressions, you can also search and reuse parts of what was matched, using regular expressions with capturing groups.
+Enable regular expressions in the search box by clicking the **Use Regular Expression** `.*` button (`kb(toggleSearchRegex)`) and then write a regular expression and use parenthesis to define groups.
+You can then reuse the content matched in each group by using `$1`, `$2`, etc. in the Replace field.

 ![search and modify](images/tips-and-tricks/search_and_modify.png)